pic

 println("the value stored in `output` is $(output)")

-Consider now the implementation at a lower level through tasks.
+Let's now consider the same implementation but through tasks.
 In particular, a task performing a mutation is defined in the following way.

 function job!(x)